nikoleta06/Vacation-portal/Readme.md

 ### Unimplemented Functions

-1.Role Management (Administrator Panel)    There is no administrator role for approving/rejecting applications yet.
+1. Role Management (Administrator Panel)  There is no administrator role for approving/rejecting applications yet.
-2.Display all applications    Only the applications of the logged-in user are displayed.
+2. Display all applications    Only the applications of the logged-in user are displayed.
-3.Edit / Delete applications    It is not possible to change or cancel an application.
+3. Edit / Delete applications    It is not possible to change or cancel an application.
-4.Secure storage of passwords	Passwords are not stored with encryption (hash).
+4. Secure storage of passwords	Passwords are not stored with encryption (hash).
-5.Data validation    There are no checks for incomplete or incorrect information in the form.
+5. Data validation    There are no checks for incomplete or incorrect information in the form.
-6.Full dashboard connection to database.
+6. Full dashboard connection to database.
 The application table is not yet dynamically updated from the backend,although the server is almost complete.